Cecilia9999/Cecilia9999.github.io/source/_posts/post/post2.md

 Almost everyday you may use git to manage your project.
 This article is for recording some commands I often use.
 All commands posted here are checked on web and are updated continuously.
 Let's see it!
 <!--more-->

-Firstly, I would like to put the official [documentation of Git]() here and emphasize how **important** it is to check documentation whenever you have confusions and problems.
+Firstly, I would like to put the [documentation of Git](https://git-scm.com/book/en/v2) here and emphasize how **important** it is to check documentation whenever you have confusions and problems.
 The followings is a summary of some git commands I often use or I've met before.

 # Get a Git repository